WHITEHAVEN'S HISTORIC LINKS

 Barbados is home to the only complete sugar windmill in the Caribbean at Morgan Lewis Sugar Mill, typical of those which crushed cane from the 17th to 19th centuries, and made Barbados one of

-young children.
+with three young children.
 The family returned with him to Whitehaven.
-The
+The two

-two sons Augustine and John became pupils at Appleby Grammar School.
+sons Augustine and John became pupils at Appleby Grammar School.
+Tragically

-the church, the only part left standing after a fire in 1971.
+tower of the church, the only part left standing after a fire in 1971.
+After

-After her death a dispute over her will resulted in her children
+her death a dispute over her will resulted in her children being taken back

 *Number 151/152 Queen Street may have been erected for William Gale, a merchant who had ships trading with the then booming American tobacco growing colonies.